Hero

 Special Agent

-Drug Enforcement Administration Diversion Investigator Alice Faye Hall-Walton was killed in an automobile accident on March 1, 2001.
-She was 32 years of age at the time of her death.
+Drug Enforcement Administration Special Agent George D. Althouse was killed on May 28, 1992, during an attempted car theft in Shelby County, Alabama.
+He was 28 years of age at the time of his death.
 Read more >

 Visit the New DEA Wall of Honor